 Answer: d) Pulse-echo delay time

-Description: Pulse-echo delay time, also known as time-of-flight, is the time it takes for an ultrasound pulse to travel to a reflecting surface and return to the transducer.
+Description: Pulse-echo delay time, also known as time-of-flight, is the time it takes for an ultrasound pulse to travel to a reflecting surface and return to the transducer. - Which imaging modality is used to assess myocardial tissue characteristics?

 a) 2D echocardiography